How To Treat A Cat Bite: Treatment, Symptoms, Wound, And More

 Unlike us, human beings, cats don’t use their teeth to grind their food.
 Instead, they use their pearly whites for shredding meat, for grooming purposes, and of course – for attacking and defending.
 Similar to its claws, your pet kitty’s teeth can leave nasty wounds and infections or even spread diseases.

 Even if you’re maintaining your furball’s dental hygiene, cat bites can still be dangerous.

 Feline creatures carry a wide variety of bacteria in their mouths.
 Their sharp incisor teeth can easily pierce human or animal skin, leaving deep wounds, which are prone to infection.
-Apart from the most obvious diseases like rabies and tetanus, cats can transmit numerous other diseases to other cats, dogs and humans alike.

 How To Treat Cat Bites?